das67333/gol_engines/README.md

 - Right now only supports patterns with B3/S23 rule
 - Can read and write .rle, .mc and .mc.gz file formats
 - Can efficiently metafy patterns (for example, create multi-level OTCA metapixel)
+- Automatically handles overfilled hashtables, follows user memory limitations

 ## Building

-If you don't have Rust installed, these commands should be sufficient:
+If you don't have Rust installed, these commands should be sufficient (on modern Ubuntu):
 ```
 sudo apt install -y build-essential
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y